Liamohainnin/Pands-Project/README.md

 Analysis.py is a python script for the automated analysis and plotting of the Fishers Iris dataset.
 This dataset has been a key dataset for many statistical classification techniques in machine learning and data analytics.
 Fishers Iris Dataset is well known multivariate dataset often used to demonstrate a linear discriminant analysis.
-The data was actually collected by Edgar Anderson an American Botonist and consists of data from 3 species of Iris, Iris Sertosa, Iris Versicolor and Iris Virginica.
+The data was actually collected by Edgar Anderson an American Botanist and consists of data from 3 species of Iris, Iris Sertosa, Iris Versicolor and Iris Virginica.

 The Iris Flower data is divided into a number of categories, Petal Width, Petal Length, Sepal width and Sepal width and measurements were taken in cm's.